Axolotl Care Hub Axolotl Care Hub The Complete Guide

 For more detail, see axolotl gills normal vs unhealthy.
 To learn about stress signs, consult axolotl stressed signs.

-By keeping a behavioral observation diary, you can quickly identify changes in your axolotl’s gill movements and take appropriate action.
-Remember that temperature and feeding patterns are closely linked—use the axolotl feeding calculator to optimize portions based on your water temperature.
+By keeping a behavioral observation diary, you can identify changes in gill movement and share clearer details with a veterinarian if needed.
+Temperature and feeding patterns are closely linked, so use the axolotl feeding calculator if appetite changes as the tank warms or cools.

 Related reading